 In March 2020, on behalf of the Department of Health and Social Care (DHSC), the NIHR set up a UK-wide portal for applying for funding and/or prioritised support for urgent public health research into COVID-19.
 Our goal was to gather the necessary clinical and epidemiological evidence to inform national policy and enable new diagnostics, treatments and vaccines to be developed and tested.

 Studies submitted through the portal must be urgent in nature, which means that they need to be prioritised for delivery during emergency phases of the COVID-19 pandemic when infection rates are high.
 They will be assessed against the following criteria:

-Apply by completing the research application form, providing as much information as you can at this stage.
+Apply by completing the High priority COVID-19 Urgent Public Health Research Prioritisation Application form, providing as much information as you can at this stage.
 If you have difficulty accessing the form please email firstname.lastname@example.org Please refer to the guidance notes for additional information, including a list of the questions that are in the application form.

 If you are planning a systematic review, please be especially careful to avoid unnecessary duplication of effort as many reviews are already underway.
 Before applying, please check with the PROSPERO register.
 We encourage people planning and doing systematic reviews to collaborate rather than compete with each other.
 Applications will require justification showing the special contribution that the review will make, that it is not an unnecessary duplication of effort and that the work represents good value for money.